There are essentially two ways to make a business more profitable:

 As a result, many businesses have developed a way of doing things that has evolved over time.
 This is driven by the preferences of the individuals who do them, rather than designed from scratch to be maximally efficient and require minimum effort.

-Only very rarely does someone stand back and consider how the whole business should be designed, and thus where the greatest efficiencies are available.
+Very rarely does someone stand back and consider how the whole business should be designed.
+And thus where the greatest efficiencies and business profit are available.

 And yet for the people working in those bottlenecks, they are a source of everyday misery.